Texas city permit guide

 Houston Food Truck Permits and Mobile Food Unit Checklist

-Houston mobile food units have a detailed document stack: local MFU permit and medallion during the transition, DSHS licensing after July 1, 2026, annual fire inspection, CPF support, restroom letters, property letters, plans, insurance, and SOPs.
+Houston mobile food units should keep several records together: the local MFU permit and medallion during the transition, DSHS licensing after July 1, 2026, annual fire inspection, CPF support, restroom letters, property letters, plans, insurance, and SOPs.

 Last reviewed May 2026.
 This guide is informational and is not legal advice.